chetannarasimhaiah/Kafka---Governance/Producer/Consumer Configs And Best Practices.md

 #### Consumers :

 Disable the automatic commit by setting enable.auto.commit=false.
 So, the offsets to be committed only after the consumer finishes completely processing the messages.
-By setting isolation.level=read_committed, consumers will receive only non-transactional messages or committed transactional messages, and they will not receive messages from open or aborted transactions.
+By setting **isolation.level=read_committed**, consumers will receive only non-transactional messages or committed transactional messages, and they will not receive messages from open or aborted transactions.